oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 'flags' filtering clause in a packet will allow that packet to get through (because it won't match the ACE).

 Defining a new IPv4/IPv6 matching field called 'fragment' is thus required to efficiently handle fragment-related filtering rules.
-Some examples to illustrate how 'fragment' can be used are provided below.

 ## Suboptimal TCP Flags Handling {#ps-flags}